cyruscsc/ai-notes/Artificial Intelligence/Knowledge/Propositional Theorem Proving/Satisfiability.md

 ## Definition

-- Whether there exists an assignment of truth values to the variables in a propositional formula that makes the formula true
+- Whether there exists an assignment of truth values to the variables in a propositional sentence that makes the sentence true
-- A formula is satisfiable if such an assignment exists; otherwise, it is unsatisfiable
+- A sentence is satisfiable if such an assignment exists; otherwise, it is unsatisfiable
 - The problem of determining satisfiability is known as SAT